 - Try to settle or mediate the complaint

-- Ask the university for its comments on the complaint
+- Ask the provider for its comments on the complaint

-- Ask the university or the student for more information
+- Ask the provider or the student for more information

 - Issue a Complaint Outcome in respect of the complaint

 - Contact the student to discuss their complaint and whether their desired outcome is achievable

 - Send the student information to comment on.

 Comments made and documents submitted by either the provider or the student during our review will be sent to the other party.
 Exceptionally we may accept information confidentially, for example where the student or the provider request this with good reason, or we may return information to the party who submitted it.

 We will continue to look for early resolution and settlement opportunities in all cases.

 Once the OIA has all the relevant information, the case-handler will write to you and the provider to say that the file is complete.
 We will normally complete our review within 90 days of receiving the complete complaint file.
 If we consider that the complaint is highly complex then this may take longer.